joebew42/joebew42.github.io/_posts/2020-02-27-story-behind-the-creation-of-55-minutes-long-screencast.markdown

 ---
 layout:   post
 title:    "The story behind the creation of 55 minutes long screencast"
 date:     2020-02-27 15:00:00 +0100
+tag:      creative
 summary:  "It took more than one year to create a 55 minutes long screencast on programming.
 In here I will tell you the story behind it.
 From the original idea to the final result."
 ---

 > It took more than one year to create a 55 minutes long screencast on programming.
 In here I will tell you the story behind it.
 From the original idea to the final result.